 Chayora's Tianjin hyperscale data center campus will serve the greater Beijing region that is home to more than 150 million people in the JingJinJi mega-metropolitan area of northern China.

 The company affirms it has been keeping above international standards in terms of infrastructure development, design, construction and site security, and health and safety, and intends to carry this on by setting new benchmarks in operational management.

 With the first phase complete, Chayora is wasting no time in expansion as it asserts there is a need for rapid progression given significant wider Beijing regional demand.

-The company is immediately on to organising two further data centres on the same campus with up to 60MW IT load, which will come equipped with the option of a ‘speed to market’ use of the Chayora standard high-performance powered shell and bespoke MEP or a full ‘build to suit’ including shell with construction of both planned to commence in Q2 2019.
+The company is immediately on to organising two further data centers on the same campus with up to 60MW IT load, which will come equipped with the option of a ‘speed to market' use of the Chayora standard high-performance powered shell and bespoke MEP or a full ‘build to suit' including shell with construction of both planned to commence in Q2 2019.

 The campus operates with carrier neutrality after Chayora managed to secure agreement and connectivity from the three principal national telecommunications network providers.

-Chayora also revealed the site is now equipped with the capability to run high speed (up to 1TB/s) point to point dedicated connectivity from each of the nine data centres on campus to any location in the Beijing/Hebei/Tianjin tri-province area, providing optimal latency and unlimited bandwidth for customers networking between existing points of presence.
+Chayora also revealed the site is now equipped with the capability to run high speed (up to 1TB/s) point to point dedicated connectivity from each of the nine data centers on campus to any location in the Beijing/Hebei/Tianjin tri-province area, providing optimal latency and unlimited bandwidth for customers networking between existing points of presence.